rvvind/Studio-in-the-Cloud/Render farm architecture.md

 Building an enterprise-level render farm using Oracle Cloud Infrastructure (OCI) for Hollywood studios and game studios involves a comprehensive architecture that supports high performance, scalability, and seamless integration with various professional tools.
-Here's an outline of the architecture, required services, APIs, and integration options:

 ### Architecture Outline